 - Search results are becoming more ad-focused.
-This change to Local results along with the removal of right-hand ads and the addition of another top ad show that search results are becoming more top heavy with paid placement.
+This change to Local results along with the removal of right-hand ads and the addition of another top ad shows that search results are becoming more top-heavy with paid placement.

 - For local searches, there could be 5 paid ads before an organic listing.
-According to Google, 56% of searches on the go (outside of the home & on mobile) have a local intent.
-On a mobile screen, 5 search results is a good amount of space/swipes.
+According to Google, 56% of searches on the go (outside of the home and on mobile) have a local intent.
+On a mobile screen, five search results is a good amount of space/swipes.